Diamond Ashiagbor

-Diamond Ashiagbor is Professor of Law at Kent Law School, University of Kent and author of several books.
+Diamond Ashiagbor is currently Professor of Law at Kent Law School, University of Kent and author of several books.
+In November 2024, she was named the 125th Anniversary Chair and Professor of Law at Birmingham Law School, University of Birmingham, UK.

 Life and work

 Ashiagbor earned her BA and MA at University of Oxford and her PhD at the European University Institute in Florence, Italy.
 She went on to receive a Postgraduate Diploma in Learning & Teaching in Higher Education at Oxford.

 She has served as Professor of Law and Director of Research at the Institute of Advanced Legal Studies at the University of London and also Professor of Labour Law at SOAS University of London.
 She has held several visiting positions at Columbia Law School, Melbourne Law School, and Osgoode Hall.

-She was awarded in October 2020 as a Fellow of Academy of Social Sciences, the Academy proposed her fellowship by themselves.
+In October 2020 she was elected a Fellow of the Academy of Social Sciences.